Henry Bolton (British politician): Loss of UKIP leadership

+Post-UKIP

 Our Nation

 On 6 March 2018, Bolton announced his intention to establish a new political party, OneNation, that would "campaign unceasingly for our full independence from the EU" and that would "mirror some of the changes that I sought to bring to UKIP".
 The registration application for OneNation was rejected by the Electoral Commission as "likely to mislead voters", its name being the same as an existing Islamic relief charity.
 Our Nation was registered with the Electoral Commission on 31 October 2018.
 Bolton was listed as leader, with Ben Glayzer as nominating officer and Hodgson Birkby as treasurer.
 The registered address was a suite in the Grand Hotel, Folkestone, where Bolton was a permanent resident.
 Party membership was £27.50 a year, or £750 for "John Bull membership" which included drinks with the leader and a twice-yearly John Bull Newsletter.
 (Note: Our Nation was also the name of an earlier, unrelated UK far-right party founded by Martin Webster in 1983.)
 The party was de-registered on 4 November 2019.